OUR SELF ADVOCACY GROUP WANTS YOU TO JOIN THEM

 John is the Vice President of L.E.A.D.E.R.S.
 He brings a lot of creativity to the group and is dedicated to helping others become self-advocates.

-Ron has been an active member of L.E.A.D.E.R.S. for several years.
-He recently retired from his longtime job at Community Services.
-Ron is hard working and dedicated to helping others advocate on their own behalf.
+Anthony has been an active member of L.E.A.D.E.R.S. for several years.
+He is committed to helping others advocate on their own behalf.

 Martha has been an active member of the L.E.A.D.E.R.S. group for several years and is committed to advocating for others.